Using Server-Sent-Events (SSE) in .NET

 In JavaScript, there are three common ways to implement real-time communication:

-Server-Sent-Events (SSE): A unidirectional connection where the Server pushes updated data to the Client.
+Server-Sent-Events (SSE): A unidirectional connection where the server pushes updated data to the client.
 This method has the following advantages: unidirectional connection, reduced server burden, and only one TCP connection, which reduces bandwidth waste.

 SSE JavaScript Implementation